tfynes-pivotal/CFLogCacheDashboardingService/README.md

 /conf/provisioning/dashboards/pcc.yaml - configures the '/pccdashboards' folder as dashboard json location

 /conf/provisioning/datasources/logcache.yaml
-  - configures the location of the log-cache endpoint **change endpoint to log-cache.system-domain for your foundation**
+  - configures the location of the log-cache endpoint
   - configures grafana to use oAuthPassThru to authenticate against log-cache service.

+DAY2 Use:
+use 'cf log-meta' and 'cf tail' to discovery other platform, application or services to instrument.
+Create new panels for existing sample dashboard and when ready just export the json (share dashboard / export json).
+This json file can be placed in './pccdashboards'.